(Translate this site)

 "It doesn't get much closer than that," Dennis responded.

 "No, I guess not.
 I think I'm going to quit when we get back," I said, having finally made my decision.
-Look at who we were protecting, after all!
+After all, look at who we were protecting!
 It wasn't worth it.
-Plus, I had enough money saved now to live on for quite a while-- even accounting for some substantial repair work for poor Shadow.
+Plus, I had enough money saved now to live on for quite a while; even accounting for some substantial repair work for poor Shadow.

 "Yeah, me too," Dennis agreed.